 Get lost in a world of immersive gaming at this unique experience at a few London locations.
 All of the games use motion tracking, touch screens and surround sound for the ultimate experience from the moment you enter the box.
 It's also a great activity for team building as you have to play in groups of two to six.

-83 Scoresby St, Southwark Gravity Wandsworth, Wandsworth 2a-2b Principal Place, Shoreditch/The City
+- 83 Scoresby St, Southwark Wandsworth High St, Wandsworth 2a-2b Principal Place, Shoreditch/The City

 The story of WWI and WWII